ANÚNA 1987 ~ 2017

-1991 also features the first performance of "The Celtic Mass" by McGlynn at Trinity College, Dublin, with renowned classical singer Bernadette Greevy.
-In October 1992 the first solo recordings in Windmill Lane Studios yields the tracks "Salve Rex Gloriae" and "The Rising of the Sun".
+In October 1992 the first demo recordings in Windmill Lane Studios yields the tracks "Salve Rex Gloriae" and "The Rising of the Sun".
 They record "Mo Ghille Mear" with Sting and the Chieftains and the soundtrack of Sullivan/Bluth's classic animated film Thumbelina with Barry Manilow.

 Meanwhile, Anúna release the second attempt at Invocation in August 1994.
 The release subsequently goes on to gain a National Entertainment Award for Classical music that December.

 In January 1995 they make their first of many appearances at Celtic Connections, Glasgow Royal Concert Hall, winning an award for "Most Popular Public Performance of the Year".
-In January 1995 they record "Media Vita" and "The Blue Bird" for PBS in the USA as part of a show called "A Celtic Celebration".
+The same year they record "Media Vita" and "The Blue Bird" for PBS in the USA as part of a show called "A Celtic Celebration".
 This is the first time Anúna come to the attention of the US public.